RogalaPiotr/JustCloudBlog/website/blog/2018-05-27-auto-deployment-vm-with-vsts-agent-for-pool/index.md

     "AccessIPNSG": {
       "type": "string",
       "metadata": {
-        "description": "Your publif IP it will added for NSG for connection via RDP."
+        "description": "Your public IP it will added for NSG for connection via RDP."
       }
     },
     "numberagents": {